GerHobbelt/owemdjee/README.md

         - [manticoresearch](../manticoresearch)
         - [manticore-plugins](../manticore-plugins)

+	- [pisa](../pisa): a text search engine able to run on large-scale collections of documents.
+It allows researchers to experiment with state-of-the-art techniques, allowing an ideal environment for rapid development.
+PISA is a text search engine, though the "PISA Project" is a set of tools that help experiment with indexing and query processing.
+Given a text collection, PISA can build an inverted index over this corpus, allowing the corpus to be searched.
+The inverted index, put simply, is an efficient data structure that represents the document corpus by storing a list of documents for each unique term (see here).
+At query time, PISA stores its index in main memory for rapid retrieval.

+	- **stemmers**:
 	    - [libstemmer](../libstemmer) -- SnowBall stemmer for many languages.
 	    - [snowball](../snowball) -- SnowBall stemming compiler (code generator)

+	- **language detection / inference**:
 	    - [cld2-language-detect](../cld2-language-detect) -- CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
 For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes.
 Optionally, it also returns a vector of text spans with the language of each identified.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text.
 	    - [uchardet](../uchardet) -- [uchardet](https://www.freedesktop.org/wiki/Software/uchardet/) is an encoding and language detector library, which attempts to determine the encoding of the text.
 It can reliably detect many charsets.
 Moreover it also works as a very good and fast language detector.

-- scripting *user-tunable tasks* such as OCR preprocessing, metadata extraction, metadata cleaning & other \[post-]processing, ...
+- **scripting *user-tunable tasks* such as OCR preprocessing, metadata extraction, metadata cleaning & other \[post-]processing, ...**

     - [mujs](../mujs)
     - ~~[CPython](./CPython)~~